 - 4.1 In July 2024 the Government published its consultation9 on the proposed changes to the National Planning Policy Framework ("NPPF").
-As well as a number of key policy changes, the focus guides towards economic growth and the delivery of new homes.
+The final NPPF was published 12 December 2024 during the Stevenage Local Plan Regulation 19 consultation.
+As well as a number of key policy changes in the NPPF consultation, the focus was guided towards economic growth and the delivery of new homes.
 The overall objective is to deliver 1.5 million new homes in England over the next five years.
 This technical paper focuses on housing in particular; however, the main proposed changes to the NPPF can be summarised as follows: - To make the standard method for assessing housing needs mandatory, which will require Councils to plan for identified housing need for the area. - To reverse the December 2023 changes to the NPPF which are seen as detrimental to housing supply. - A new standard method and calculation to ensure local plans support the Government's commitment of 1.5 million new homes in this Parliament. - Broadening of the existing definition of brownfield land, setting a strengthened expectation that applications on brownfield land will be approved and that plans should promote an uplift in density of development in urban areas. - To increase certainty about brownfield development through the introduction of a 'Brownfield Passport' within urban settlements.
 These will include bold proposals that provide far greater clarity as to the principle, scale, and form of brownfield development to lower the risk, cost and uncertainty associated with securing planning permissions. - To identify "Grey Belt" land in Green Belt, which is to be brought forward into the planning system through both plan and decision making, to meet development needs. - To improve the operation of 'the presumption' in favour of sustainable development, to ensure it acts an effective failsafe to support housing supply, by clarifying the circumstances in which it applies; and, introducing new safeguards, to make clear that its application cannot justify poor quality development. - Delivering affordable, well-designed homes, with new "golden rules" for land released in the Green Belt to ensure it delivers in the public interest.